tcfuture/create-react-app/packages/react-dev-utils/README.md

 ## Usage in Create React App Projects

-These utilities come by default with [Create React App](https://github.com/facebook/create-react-app), which includes it by default. **You don’t need to install it separately in Create React App projects.**
+These utilities come by default with [Create React App](https://github.com/facebook/create-react-app). **You don’t need to install it separately in Create React App projects.**

 ## Usage Outside of Create React App